Hayk Gyokchyan: Basketball career

-In 2013, Hayk Gyokchyan returned to Lebanon to play professionally.
+In 2013, Gyokchyan returned to Lebanon to play professionally.
 He started with Homenetmen Beirut his rookie season.
-He finished as a top 10 scorer among the locals which earned him a 2 year deal with Sagesse at the conclusion of the season.
-His 2nd year in Sagesse, he made it to the finals and lost to Al Riyadi 4-2.
-He then inked a 2 year deal with Homenetmen Beirut.
-During his second year, Gyokchyan was the MVP of the Arab Club Championship held in Morocco where Homenetmen won the final against hosts Sala Club.
-He was a major contributor for the club’s first ever championship in the LBL beating Al Riyadi 4-3.
-He then moved to Al Riyadi in 2018 where he won 5 major cups in the first season.
-Gyokchyan signed for Beirut Club for the 2021-2022 season during which he was the MVP of the regular season and his team the league.
-He then went back to Al Riyadi and is currently playing there.
+He earned a 2-year deal with Sagesse at the conclusion of the season.
+He then inked a 2-year deal with Homenetmen Beirut.
+He then moved to Al Riyadi in 2018.
+Gyokchyan signed for Beirut Club for the 2021–2022 season.
+He then went back to Al Riyadi.